MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 **Summary - Stepping through code from the Debugger Command window**

-The following are the commands that you can use to step through your code.
-The associated keyboard short cuts are shown in parentheses:
+The following are the commands that you can use to step through your code (with the associated keyboard short cuts shown in parentheses).

 -   Break in (Ctrl+Break) - This command will interrupt a system as long as the system is running and is in communication with WinDbg (the sequence in the Kernel Debugger is Ctrl+C).